 If your forms can cater to a multilingual audience, you’ll have a much easier time reaching a global audience.
 If your users can control the language your form reads in, you’ll get higher conversion and satisfaction rates.

-- Now, click on Add form language.
+- Next, select Add form language.

-- You can now start adding your translations in the fields.
+- Add your translations in the fields.

 Notes: